Germany men's national ball hockey team

-"Ball hockey," which is also known as street hockey or dek hockey, is similar to ice hockey and uses a ball instead of a puck.
 The German men's national ball hockey team is the men's national ball hockey team of Germany, and a member of the International Street and Ball Hockey Federation (ISBHF).
+Ball hockey, which is also known as street hockey or dek hockey, is similar to ice hockey and uses a ball instead of a puck.
 In addition to a national team, Germany has several leagues, including the recreational league Berlin Street Hockey.